What Seneca got wrong about human nature

 The fatal flaw in Seneca’s views on human nature does not invalidate other elements of his philosophy, but it should make us wary of accepting any package deal in the realm of ideas.
 It is wiser to content ourselves with a few true principles, carry them out assiduously, and enjoy their fruits.

-If you are interested in putting rational ideas into practice in all sort of situations, I recommend you my book “Undisrupted: How highly effective people deal with disruptions.”
+If you are interested in applying rational ideas in all sorts of situations, I recommend my book “Undisrupted: How highly effective people deal with disruptions.”